theobald-software/theobald-software.github.io/content/_en/erpconnect/calling-bapis-and-function-modules/improve-your-performance-by-using-templates.md

 old_url: /ERPConnect-EN/default.aspx?pageid=improve-your-performance-by-using-templates
 ---

-In some cases it may be helpful to improve the performance by using xml templates for creating the function module object hierarchy instead of using the CreateFunction/CreateBAPI methods:
+Using XML templates can improve the performance of your application by loading the complete object hierarchy from an XML file.

+### How to Use XML Templates

-1. Create a template using the tool FunctionTemplateGenerator.exe (which is located in the ERPConnect program folder).
+1. Create an XML template using the tool [FunctionTemplateGenerator.exe](../tools/function-template-generator) located in the ERPConnect directory.
 2. Add the XML file to your project as a resource.
-3. Use the following code to load the XML stream.
+3. Load the XML file into your program as shown in the C# example code below.
-4. Now you can use the FRFCFunction-object as usual instead of using the CreateFunction/CreateBAPI methods.
+4. Now you can use the FRFCFunction-object instead of using the *CreateFunction/CreateBAPI* methods.

 <details>